-We have 150 people attending the seminar.
+We have 150 people attended the seminar.
 I never thought we'd get as many as that!
 I didn't consider the production would be as much as that!

 IV.
 SAY IT!
-The agenda of the meeting is to come up with a good solution about tardiness, but it seems like most of the head staff are coming late to work.
-How will you start and lead the meeting?
+The agenda of the meeting is to come with a good solution about tardiness.
+But it seems like most of the head are coming late to work.
+How will you lead and start the meeting?

-- 1. How will you gather different suggestions from each different person's point of view? - 2.
+- 1. How will you gather different suggestions from different person's point of view? - 2.
 What could be the best way to lead a meeting?